JRRS1982/Bank_Tech_Test/PracticeTwo/README.md

 # Project title

-This is my second attempt at the Bank Tech Test, for practice and repetition.
+This is my second attempt at the Bank Tech Test, for practice and learning through repetition.

 ## Motivation / Approach